 Twenty years ago, when Teague competed for AVSC, he was one of 4 or 5 Nordic athletes in the club.
 This year, AVSC has 300 young cross-country athletes.

-Teague credits the growth in youth participation to several factors.
+Teague credits the growth in youth participation, and families cross-country skiing with kids, to several factors.

 First, cross-country skiing has become “cool”.
 As more kids take up cross-country skiing, more kids become interested.